Run eligibility checks

 You can run both real-time and batch 270/271 eligibility checks in your account to verify a patient's insurance coverage and benefits.

 You can also run a special kind of real-time eligibility check called a Medicare Beneficiary Identifier (MBI) lookup.
-MBI lookups allow you to retrieve benefits information from the Centers for Medicare and Medicaid Services (CMS) using a patient's Social Security Number (SSN) instead of their MBI.
+MBI lookups allow you to retrieve benefits information from the Centers for Medicare and Medicaid Services (CMS) when you don't know the patient's MBI.

 Real-time eligibility checks